-The definition of the excursions of $( \xi_\upsilon )_{\upsilon \in \mathcal{T}_H}$ away from $x$ should then be clear at an intuitive level -- since it suffices to consider the family of restricted trajectories of $( \xi_\upsilon )_{\upsilon \in \mathcal{T}_H}$ to the connected components of $\mathcal{T}_H \setminus \mathscr{Z}$.
-Notice however that we are lacking a proper indexing for this family of trajectories that would allow to recover the whole path, as in classical excursion theory.
-Moreover, one expects the gluing of these excursions to be more delicate in our setting, since in the time-indexed case the extremities of excursions consist of only two points, while in the present case, the extremities are subsets of $\mathcal{T}_H$ with significantly more intricate nature.
-In the same vein, since the set $\mathscr{Z}$ is a subset of $\mathcal{T}_H$, it inherits its tree structure and therefore possesses richer spatial properties than the subset of the real line \eqref{introduction:xsMarkov}.
-More precisely, one can establish an equivalence relation $\sim_\mathcal{L}$ on $\mathcal{T}_H$ by identifying the components of $\mathcal{T}_H$ where $(\mathcal{L}_\upsilon)_{\upsilon \in \mathcal{T}_H}$ stays constant.
-Then, the resulting quotient space $\mathcal{T}^{\mathcal{L}}_H := \mathcal{T}_H / \sim_\mathcal{L}$ is also a tree, encoding the set $\mathscr{Z}$ and endowing it with an additional tree structure.
-The resulting tree $\mathcal{T}^\mathcal{L}_H$ is known as the subordinate tree of $\mathcal{T}_H$ by $\mathcal{L}$, as introduced in \cite{Subor}.
+The definition of the excursions of $( \xi_\upsilon )_{\upsilon \in \mathcal{T}_H}$ away from $x$ should then be clear at an intuitive level -- since it suffices to consider the restrictions of $( \xi_\upsilon )_{\upsilon \in \mathcal{T}_H}$ to the connected components of $\mathcal{T}_H \setminus \mathscr{Z}$.
+Notice however that we lack a proper indexing for this family of excursions that would allow to recover the whole path, as in classical excursion theory.
+Moreover, one can expect the gluing of these excursions to be more delicate in our setting, since in the time-indexed case the extremities of an excursion consist of only two points, while in the present case, the extremities are subsets of $\mathcal{T}_H$ of significantly more intricate nature.
+In the same vein, since the set $\mathscr{Z}$ is a subset of $\mathcal{T}_H$, it inherits its tree structure and therefore it possesses richer spatial properties than the subset of the real line \eqref{introduction:xsMarkov}.
+More precisely, we consider the equivalence relation $\sim_\mathcal{L}$ on $\mathcal{T}_H$ which identifies the components of $\mathcal{T}_H$ where $(\mathcal{L}_\upsilon)_{\upsilon \in \mathcal{T}_H}$ stays constant.
+The resulting quotient space $\mathcal{T}^{\mathcal{L}}_H := \mathcal{T}_H / \sim_\mathcal{L}$ is also a tree, encoding the set $\mathscr{Z}$ and endowing it with an additional tree structure.
+In the terminology of \cite{Subor}, the tree $\mathcal{T}^\mathcal{L}_H$ is the so-called \textit{subordinate tree} of $\mathcal{T}_H$ by $\mathcal{L}$.
 Since each component of $\mathcal{T}_H$ where $\mathcal{L}$ stays constant is naturally identified with an excursion of $\xi$ away from $x$, a proper understanding of $\mathcal{T}_H^{\mathcal{L}}$ is crucial to develop an excursion theory for $(\xi_\upsilon)_{\upsilon \in \mathcal{T}_H}$.
-This work is devoted to both: \begin{enumerate} \item Introducing a continuous process indexing properly the excursion of $(\xi_\upsilon)_{\upsilon \in \mathcal{T}_H}$ away from $x$; \item The study of the structure of the random set $\mathscr{Z}$. \end{enumerate} As we shall explain, both questions are intimately related and, as explained before, lay the foundations for the development of an excursion theory for $(\xi_\upsilon)_{\upsilon \in \mathcal{T}_H}$.
-In the case of the Brownian motion indexed by the Brownian tree, an excursion theory has already been developed in \cite{ALG} and has turned out to have multiple applications in Brownian geometry, see e.g. \cite{Disks, Growth}.
+This work is devoted to both: \begin{enumerate} \item Introducing a continuous process suitable to index the excursion of $(\xi_\upsilon)_{\upsilon \in \mathcal{T}_H}$ away from $x$; \item Studying the structure of the random set $\mathscr{Z}$. \end{enumerate} As we shall explain, both questions are intimately related and, as we mentioned before, they lay the foundations for the development of an excursion theory for $(\xi_\upsilon)_{\upsilon \in \mathcal{T}_H}$.
+In the case of Brownian motion indexed by the Brownian tree, an excursion theory has already been developed in \cite{ALG} and has turned out to have multiple applications in Brownian geometry, see e.g. \cite{Disks, Growth}.
 However, we stress that in \cite{ALG} the excursions are not indexed and, in particular, a reconstruction of the Brownian motion indexed by the Brownian tree in terms of its excursions is still out of reach.
 Let us now present the general framework of this work.